 I attach here a svg that is being used to fill polygons.

 The pattern of the svg is made of simple, sharp lines/dots.

 When applied in qgis the result is that not all the pattern is rendered in the same way, see attached screenshot.

-#3 Updated by Radim Blazek almost 6 years ago
+#3 Updated by Radim Blazek about 6 years ago

 There are two kind of irregularities with sv11.svg which do apply to any use of that svg including point markers and line markers.
 See attached a single tile render.png rendered by render.py